 - Grant Summary: Applicants provide a project summary as part of the grant application.
 Summaries of projects selected as finalists will be sent to IMPACT 100 members and posted on our website prior to the Annual Meeting.

-- Annual Meeting: Those selected grants will be presented to the full IMPACT 100 membership to be voted on at the Annual Meeting in November (or by absentee ballot.)
+- Annual Meeting: Those selected grants will be presented to the full IMPACT 100 membership to be voted on at the Annual Meeting held in late October or early November (or by absentee ballot.)
 Representatives of the selected grants will be allowed five minutes to speak about their organization to the membership prior to voting.

 Terms of Grants

 Prior to receiving an IMPACT 100 grant award disbursement, the grant recipient must execute a Grant Award Agreement with IMPACT 100 of Northwest Florida.
 Grant funds will be disbursed when the recipient can provide documentation that the funds have been expended for the purpose of the grant or a purchase order is in place.